 Director & Co-Chair of Advisory Board

-Bridget Burger brings over twenty years of combined experience in math teaching and curriculum development at the secondary school level, as well as nonprofit leadership, fundraising, and community program development.
+Bridget Burger brings over twenty years of combined experience in math teaching and curriculum development at the secondary school level, as well as nonprofit organization leadership, fundraising, and community program development.
 Her experience has included developing experiential, culturally-relevant STEM curriculum for Pacific Islanders, creating project-based, ELL, and developmental math curriculum for vocational schools, and collaborating across stakeholders to deliver high-quality educational programs in the communities she serves.
 She grew up in Barnstable Village, and graduated from Barnstable High School.
 A graduate of Yale, with a Master's Degree in Education from Lesley University, she is an Ethnomathematics and STEM Institute Scholar at the University of Hawaii Manoa College of Education.
 She has served on the boards of many organizations, including the Massachusetts Department of Higher Education's STEM Starter Academy Advisory Board, Cape Cod Technology Council, Barnstable High School Chapter 74 Environmental Technology program, Barnstable Clean Water Coalition, Barnstable Historical Society, and Barnstable Yacht Club.
 She is currently the Co-Principal Investigator on two research projects awarded by the National Science Foundation expanding STEM education in the region.
 She was recently selected as a Fulbright Specialist in STEM Education for a tenure of four years.
 As the Director of the STEM Network, she is committed to expanding access, equity, and inclusion for historically underrepresented populations in STEM, from Pre-Kindergarten to career across Cape Cod and the Islands.